mccanne/sharkfest/README.md

 * Some ancient history: PCAP, BPF, tcpdump
 * Ten years ago: Stanford Sharkfest '11 and Riverbed
 * Present: Up and at 'em with Brim and Zed!
-    * Your 50s sure is different than your early 40s...
+    * Your 50s sure are different from your early 40s... :)
     * But I think I still got something left!

 ## Sharkfest '11